MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-engagement.md

    > [!div class="mx-imgBorder"]
    > ![Engagement dashboard](media/analytics-engagement-1.PNG)

 The Engagement dashboard provides a focused view of engagement metrics and trends.
-It includes charts that provides graphical views of the breakdown of session outcomes and engagements over time.
+It includes charts that provide graphical views of the breakdown of session outcomes and engagements over time.
 For information about each chart, click the link for the chart in the following list, or scroll down to the chart's section below.

 * [Session outcomes over time chart](#outcomes-over-time-chart)
 * [Engagement over time chart](#engagement-over-time-chart)